ARMmbed/mbed-os-example-atecc608a/provisioning/README.md

 `PSA_ATECC608A_LIFETIME`.
 Fill in any other other necessary attributes, and then call `psa_generate_key()` to request the key be generated within the ATECC608A.

+### Generating CSRs on-device

+This example generates certificate signing requests (CSRs) which can be used for TLS client authentication.
+The CSR is printed over the serial port, for use with your certificate authority (CA).